phoenixframework/phoenix/guides/real_time/channels.md

 **Step 2 - Pass the Token to the JavaScript**

-Next we need to pass this token to JavaScript.
+Next, we need to pass this token to JavaScript.
 We can do so inside a script tag in `web/templates/layout/app.html.heex` right above the app.js script, as follows:

 ```heex
 <script>window.userToken = "<%= assigns[:user_token] %>";</script>